 Spring clean your makeup bagHow often do you clean out your makeup products?
 As suggested by their use-by dates, right?
 Now, how about your makeup bag and your makeup brush case?
 How often do you take the time to clean them?

 Many of us may think that cleaning your makeup brush bag is just a nuisance.
 The occasional dust-out is probably enough to keep things hygienic — but that actually, it really isn’t enough.
 Keeping your makeup bags nice and clean can prevent serious skin problems and infections.

-Here are some tips on how to clean your makeup brush case and makeup bags.
+Here are some tips on how to clean your makeup brush case, makeup train case, and other makeup bags.

 Why is Hygiene Important in Makeup?

 It is imperative to keep your makeup, bags, brushes, and other accessories you may have clean at all times.

 Brushes, especially, can trap oil and dirt in their fibers, leading to skin issues such as blackheads and pimples.
 Worst case scenario is developing some kind of skin disease that you’ll have to go to the doctor to have treated.

 If you’re investing money in good quality brushes, you should maintain them properly.

 RELATED: What makeup brush is used for what